 Figure 5.
-Comparison of the means of the various parameters measured over the 3 periods of succession observed on slabs set in the Fucus vesiculosus (Fves) and Fucus serratus (Fser) areas: gross community primary production (GCP), community respiration (CR), number of individuals of Fucus per slab, number of Patella per slab, total number of taxa on the 9 pooled slabs (Stotal), number of countable invertebrate taxa on the 9 pooled slabs (Scount), hannon diversity index calculated based on countable invertebrate taxa on the 9 pooled slabs (H’) and Pielou’s evenness calculated based on countable taxa on the 9 pooled slabs (J).
+Comparison of the means of the various parameters measured over the 3 periods of succession observed on slabs (0.4 x 0.4 m) set in the Fucus vesiculosus (Fves) and Fucus serratus (Fser) areas: gross community primary production (GCP), community respiration (CR), number of individuals of Fucus per slab, number of Patella per slab, total number of taxa on the 9 pooled slabs (Stotal), number of countable invertebrate taxa on the 9 pooled slabs (Scount), Shannon diversity index calculated based on countable invertebrate taxa on the 9 pooled slabs (H’) and Pielou’s evenness calculated based on countable taxa on the 9 pooled slabs (J).
 Error bars indicate standard errors (GCP and CR: n = 2, 17 and 0 for period 1, 2 and 3 in the F. vesiculosus area and 3, 12, 4 in the F. serratus area; nb Fucus, nb Patella, S, H’, J: n = 3, 15 and 7 for period 1, 2 and 3 in the F. vesiculosus area and 3, 11, 1 for period 1, 2 and 3 in the F. serratus area)

 Insights from long-term survey